 Each year, as terms of various members expire, a recruitment process is conducted to fill vacant positions on the Taxpayer Oversight Committee.
 This recruitment process typically takes place during spring with final selection in June.
-Recruitment is taking place between March and April 2014 for openings in the Second and Third Supervisorial Districts.
-Applications are due by April 21, 2014
+Recruitment is currently taking place for one opening in each of the Second and Third Supervisorial Districts.
+Applications are due by May 5, 2014.

 Download a Paper Application